 Your tank may always have a weak smell, that’s nothing to be worried about.
 But if the smells have gotten stronger then it’s time to inspect your smelly septic tank.

 Make sure the tank cover is securely fastened.
-It could be a concrete lid, metal or plastic lid if you’re not sure where your septic tank is located around your house check with the professional as it could be buried under foot of soil.
+It could be a concrete lid, metal, or plastic lid.
+If you’re not sure where your septic tank is located around your house, check with the professional as it could be buried under a foot of soil.

 Have a newer tank?
-You will have a plastic lid and the seal on it may be damaged.
-You can look into replacing the manhole cover or fixing the seal.
+You will have a plastic lid, and the seal on it may be damaged.
+You can look into replacing the maintenance hole cover or fixing the seal.